terales/blackbird-docs/src/content/docs/apps/XTRF.mdx

 - **On project status changed** Triggered when the status of an XTRF project is changed
 - **On quote created** Triggered when a new XTRF quote is created
 - **On quote status changed** Triggered when the status of an XTRF quote is changed
+- **On client invoices created** Triggered when new client invoices are created.
+Checks for new invoices based on specified interval
+- **On client invoices status changed** Triggered when status of any client invoice has changed
+- **On vendor invoices created** Triggered when new vendor invoices are created.
+Checks for new invoices based on specified interval

 ## Using filter strings in events